tud-hri/nudging-humans-in-traffic/README.md

 - [x] ~Check out the papers from Jayaraman - Arkady - 02/03~
     - [x] ~Write down our original contribution~
 - [ ] Read up on the evidence accumulation model for left turns - Niek - 09/03
+- [ ] Add text rendering to simulator for basic info - Niek

 ## Run